chamodkamiss/find-my-property/README.md

 # Real Estate Search Application
----

 This project is a **Property Search Application** built with React and React-Bootstrap.
 It allows users to search for properties using various criteria, such as location, price, property type,date added and number of bedrooms.
 The application is designed to provide a seamless user experience with a responsive layout and visually appealing design.
 Each property has a detailed page for additional information.

 ---

 ## Features
-- **Search Properties**: Users can filter properties by type, price range, bedrooms, date added, and postcode area.
+- **Search Properties**: Users can filter properties by type, price range, bedrooms, date added, and location.
 - **Detailed Property View**: Each property has its own page with:
   - A large image carousel of property pictures.
   - Long description of the property.